pagyP/azurefirewall-microhack/README.md

 az network route-table route create --name to-eastus2-spoke1 --resource-group firewall-microhack-rg --route-table-name brazilsouth-spoke1-rt --address-prefix 10.10.1.0/24 --next-hop-type VirtualAppliance --next-hop-ip-address 10.200.3.4 az network route-table route create --name to-brazil-spoke1 --resource-group firewall-microhack-rg --route-table-name eastus2-spoke1-rt --address-prefix 10.20.1.0/24 --next-hop-type VirtualAppliance --next-hop-ip-address 10.100.3.4
 ```

-:exclamation: You will need to manipulate the routing table (UDR) to reach the virtual machine in the East US region through two Azure Firewall instances.
+:exclamation: You still will need to manipulate the routing table (UDR) to reach the virtual machines in the East US or Brazil South regions through two Azure Firewall instances.

+Note on the diagram we have four route tables on the different VNETs present in the environment, and each contains routes for the specific prefixes of connected VNETs.
+This table decides where traffic is sent from the virtual machines.

 ![Inter-region Route Set Up](images/Inter-region-Forwarding1.png)

 ```azure cli